 By Scott Reid | 2 March 2004

-Infiniheart is the debut full length from singer/songwriter and multi-instrumentalist Chad VanGaalen.
+Infiniheart is the debut full length from Canadian singer/songwriter and multi-instrumentalist Chad VanGaalen.
 It’s the product of many years of bedroom recordings—he’s been recording for about ten, but only about four years worth of material were included here—filtered down, with three new songs added for good measure, into this hour long collection.
 VanGaalen is first and foremost obsessed with the aural possibilities of home recording, taking advantage of the solitary act by methodically piecing his songs together, even going to the lengths of making his own instruments.
 A quick look at the liner notes reveals a homemade violin, finger piano, clarinets and harp, all of which join an array of other instruments (VanGaalen himself gives up on listing them) as part of the clever arrangements that are just part of what makes this debut so promising.

 It’s also interesting to note the surprising amount of thematic resonance running through a collection of songs that come from years worth of recordings; recurring images of blood, death, regret, sly romanticism and defeated spirit anchor most of these tracks, cementing Infiniheart as a lengthy and detailed comment on what we’re all willing to live through and our almost mechanical need to come back for more.

 There’s also a great flow to the album, even with its slightly excessive length and few blemishes, that instantly reminded me of the Microphones’ Glow Pt.
-2, in that every note seems perfectly calculated in a slow climax of its own making that resides not in a single chorus or instrumental crescendo, but in a resolution of several themes, both musical and lyrical, and the fluid movement of ideas that remain individually interesting and distinct.
+2, in that every note seems perfectly calculated in a slow build of its own making that resides not in a single chorus or instrumental crescendo, but in a resolution of several themes, both musical and lyrical, and the fluid movement of ideas that remain individually interesting and distinct.
 The distorted indie-rock feel of "Echo Train" has little in common with the hymnal "Somewhere I Know There Is Nothing," the harmonious folk of "After the Afterlife" or the southern drawl of "Sunshine Snare Hits," for instance, but it certainly all seems to make complete sense and evolve naturally.

 There are few things that make me happier than a great album coming out of absolutely nowhere and Infiniheart marks the first of its kind that I’ve experienced in 2004.
 Like many of my favorites, this is an extremely personal record, but VanGaalen avoids making a charity case out of himself in the process.
 He clearly wraps himself in his work, resulting in an incredibly cathartic record that is instantly familiar yet terribly hard to pin down to a list of obvious influences; even the comparisons on his website ("Strains of The Flaming Lips, Neil Young, Modest Mouse and Beck") are grasping at straws (not to mention being a tad misleading) in an attempt to give those new to his music some sort of idea as to what to expect.
 So rather than trying to pinpoint some "recommended if you like"-style list, let me just say this: Infiniheart is a stunning achievement that perfectly showcases VanGaalen’s many talents—-singer, lyricist, songwriter, producer and arranger—and though its epic length might be off-putting at first, it won’t take many listens before you’re clamouring for even more.